NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

 ``NO00107`` -- WISTING 2015:

     W009: Distillation fraction recovered is missing or invalid

-``NO00108`` -- AASGARD A 2003:

-    W009: Distillation fraction recovered is missing or invalid